All Episodes

 Not that I know of.

-Uh whether there were some candid shots taken, I know not.
+Whether there were some candid shots taken, I know not.

-If you go back to 1994, Newton boys were everywhere in the final week leading up to the election.
+You know, if you go back to 1994, I mean, just for comparison's sake, if you go back to 1994, Newton boys were everywhere in the final week leading up to the election.

-And it's not a big deal, but there is a reason for this.
+Now, it's not a big deal, but there is a reason for this.

 The LA Times had the story last week.

-The New York Times has it uh today.
+The New York Times has it today.

-In key house races, Democrats run to the right.
+In key House races, Democrats run to the right.

 In their push to win back control of the House, Democrats have turned to conservative and moderate candidates who fit the profiles of their districts more closely than the profile of the National Party.